GoogleCloudPlatform/snapshot-debugger/samples/java/appgengine-java11/simple-server/README.md

 ## Navigate To Your App

 This will ensure the app is run, which will allow the agent to register itself with the Firebase backend.
+The URL should be provide in the `target url` output of the pprevious step.

 ## Determine the Debuggee ID